bradyott/BradyBSEPortfolio/index.md

 # Gesture Controlled Robot Car

 Users can control all movements of this robot simply by turning their hand.
 The robot utilizes an accelerometer and two Bluetooth HCO5 modules to connect the Arduino Micro on the hand controller to the Arduino Uno on the robot itself.
-Furthermore, an Ultrasonic sensor and LCD screen connect to the hand controller to create a game based on how far away the robot is from a given object.
+Furthermore, an Ultrasonic sensor and LCD screen connect to the hand controller to create an interactive game based on how far away the robot is from a given object.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|